GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

             Interval = 0;
         }

-        //Delta time will be a sum of deltas on every frame between last call of this method and current transform.position = transform.forward * speed * delta;
+        // Delta time will be the sum of deltas on every frame between the last call of this method and the current transform.position = transform.forward * speed * delta;
     }
 }
 ```

-Because of `MonoCached` derived from MonoBehaviour you can still use `Awake`, `Update`, etc...
+Because `MonoCached` is derived from MonoBehaviour, you can still use `Awake`, `Update`, etc.